 We maintain a very broad subject base to GCSE to ensure that our students receive a rigorous all-round education up to the age of 16.
 Thereafter we believe that students do best when they have a free choice of subjects without the requirement to carry on with academic disciplines that they may not excel in or enjoy.
-They can study up to 5 subjects in the Sixth Form and this means that students with clear scientific talents can specialise by following courses in say Mathematics, Engineering Technology, Physics, Biology and Chemistry.
-Other students can decide to pursue an all-round Sixth Form education in the 'IB style' by opting for a humanity, science, language and creative subject combination.
+They can study up to 5 subjects in the Sixth Form and this means that students with clear scientific talents can specialise by following courses in say Mathematics, Further Mathematics, Physics, Biology and Chemistry.
+Other students can decide to pursue an all-round Sixth Form education in the ‘IB style’ by opting for a humanity, science, language and creative subject combination.
 In this way Sixth Formers can design their own curriculum to meet their individual interests, aptitudes and career/university aspirations.

 What arrangements are there for after school supervision?

 At The Nursery and Pre-Prep, early and late stay arrangements allow children to be dropped at school at 8am and picked up at 5.30pm.
 There is a charge for this service.

 At The Prep, late stay arrangements are available until 6pm.
 A charge is made for this service from 4pm.